 In addition to the community-based clubs and projects the Youth Service offers a range of bespoke learning programmes to young people.
 These are the Duke of Edinburgh award scheme, a young volunteers programme, and an AQA awards based programme supported by some schools.
 Across the schools and independent groups there can be up to 800 young people engaged in a Duke of Edinburgh award at any one time.

 Holiday Clubs During school holidays the service will arrange a series of venues that offer activities for young people.
 At each of the youth hubs the target is to be open for 5 weeks per year to allow young people somewhere to go, something to do, and someone to talk to, during the school breaks.

-Adventure Education is catered for at the Ardwhallan outdoor centre, which is based near Injebreck reservoir.
-It boasts a residential centre with 22 beds, separate classroom facilities and grounds with a range of facilities including a low ropes course, archery, group work problem solving and camping facilities.
-It offers courses tied in with the curriculum, to school groups and runs out of school clubs and courses in kayaking, sailing and climbing, also include are off island expeditions involving kayaking, climbing and mountain walking.
+Outdoor Learning is delivered at the Outdoor Learning Centre (OLC), which is based near Injebreck reservoir.
+It boasts a residential centre with 22 beds, separate classroom facilities and grounds with a range of facilities including an assault course, a low ropes course, group work problem solving and camping facilities.
+The centre has developed an offer for all primary school aged children and will support teachers and youth workers in the delivery of outdoor learning.

 Training, advice and guidance is available for anyone wishing to start a youth group or activity.
 The latest survey of young people aged 11 to 18 showed that 70% were involved in positive activities in the evenings and at weekends.
 This is possible because our community is fortunate to have an army of adults willing to dedicate their time to providing exciting opportunities for our young people.